the right Carpet Fiber is one of the most important aspects

 Low in moisture absorbency

-the look and soft feel of wool carpets but can't afford to buy it.
+the look and soft feel of natural wool carpets but simply can't afford to buy it.
 Now

 consumers have a less expensive option with a new type of "softer"

-Caress® and others, this nylon carpet fiber may be exactly what you are
+Caress® and many others, this synthetic nylon carpet fiber may be exactly what you are

 While less expensive than wool, the prices for this softer

-nylon carpet will be higher than most standard nylon carpets.
+nylon carpet will be higher than standard nylon carpets.
 And there are

 some drawbacks to buying this new "softer" nylon carpet.